Star Trek: Strange New Worlds (short story collection): Production

-The concept for the series was developed by John J. Ordover; to offer opportunities amateur writers and fans to gain experience by submitting stories for publication.
-A similar concept to The New Voyages, originally published by Bantam Books in the late 1970s.
+The concept for the series was developed by John J. Ordover; to offer opportunities for amateur writers and fans to gain experience by submitting stories for publication, similar to the New Voyages books which were published by Bantam Books in the late 1970s.
 With the assistance of Paula M. Block, the director of Star Trek licensing at Paramount Pictures, legal questions were studied and submission guidelines for the stories were developed.
 Block had previously attempted to muster support for a continuation of The New Voyages format, but these efforts were not successful until her partnership with Ordover.

 A contest format was chosen as the best method for encouraging submissions.
 Block and Ordover recruited established anthology editor Dean Wesley Smith to review and select stories for publication.
 Only residents of the United States and Canada, excluding Quebec, were able to submit stories.
 And each story had to be original—not formally published elsewhere.
 One of the terms of the contest required each story include established Star Trek characters created for any of the films or television series.

 Winning submissions were written by Dayton Ward, Ilsa J. Bick, and Geoffrey Thorne, who each later published Star Trek novels.
-The fourth volume, Strange New Worlds IV (2001), included "jubHa’, a Klingon language story written by Lawrence Schoen.
+The fourth volume, Strange New Worlds IV (2001), included "jubHa', a Klingon language story written by Lawrence Schoen.
 Schoen contributed to The Klingon Hamlet, which was reprinted by Pocket Books the same year.

 In January 2007, Smith announced via his blog that "Ten years was enough.
 It was a fun ride."
 The series concluded with the tenth volume released July 2007.

 Simon & Schuster and CBS revived the series as part of Star Trek's 50th Anniversary celebration.
 Smith was not involved; however, he discouraged submissions by amateur writers due to what he described as CBS's "onerous" licensing terms and submissions guidelines.
 The final volume was released as an ebook exclusive on October 3, 2016.
 No new editions have been announced as forthcoming by ViacomCBS or Simon & Schuster.